 1. The MCVideo user determines to end a receiving video stream.

-2. The user sends an media reception end request including the video stream to be ended to the transmission control server.
+2. The user sends a media reception end request including the video stream to be ended to the transmission control server.

 3. The transmission control server returns a media reception end response.